MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Conclusion

 \section{Conclusion}

 In this paper, we introduced \sys, an efficient Hyperband method that utilizes multi-fidelity quality measurements to accelerate HPO tasks.
 The multi-fidelity ensemble surrogate is proposed to integrate quality measurements with multiple fidelities effectively.
-We evaluated the performance of \sys on a wide range of AutoML HPO tasks, and demonstrated its superiority over the competitive approaches.
-In future work, we plan to use meta-learning and transfer-learning techniques to speed up HPO.
+We evaluated \sys on a wide range of AutoML HPO tasks, and demonstrated its superiority over the competitive approaches.